branded image with background image of man carrying a casket

 Steps to Take Immediately After the Loss of a Loved One

 When a family is preparing to file a wrongful death claim, they will typically need to compile the vital records of the deceased and appoint an executor or administrator of the deceased person’s estate.
-As soon as possible, the family should seek the help of an experienced personal injury lawyer.

 Families should seek legal representation before discussing their cases with any insurance company.
 Some insurers will aggressively push for victims to accept lump sum settlements, but you should know that these offers are invariably nowhere near what families actually deserve.
 A skilled personal injury attorney will fight to make sure you get justice.

-Call at 866-783-9278 or contact us online to arrange your free and confidential case review.
+Call at 866-783-9278 or contact us online to arrange your free and confidential case review, with no fee until we win.*

 How Our Law Firm Can Help with a Spartanburg Wrongful Death Lawsuit

-If your loved one was killed in an accident caused by someone else, do not wait to get help from a Spartanburg wrongful death lawyer.
+If your loved one was killed in an accident caused by someone else, do not wait to get help from a Spartanburg wrongful death attorney.
 Stewart Law Offices will diligently work to seek justice for your loved one and fight for compensation for your family’s losses.

 Our firm understands that court filings and appearances are not what people who have recently lost loved ones want to focus on.
 That is why we take care of all the legal requirements so you can take the time you need to grieve and put your life back together.